tekgourou/Splunk_Chrome_Extension/README.md

 - Debug tools
 - Context menu integration

+# Acknowledgments

+This extension was built with assistance from Claude, an AI assistant by Anthropic.
+Claude helped with:

+- Developing the core extension functionality
+- Creating pattern recognition for grouping similar logs
+- Implementing token-based authentication
+- Troubleshooting Chrome Web Store permission requirements
+- Fixing compatibility issues in service workers
+- Writing documentation and code comments

 ---

 **Note**: This extension requires a Splunk instance with REST API access enabled and a valid authentication token.